percona/percona-postgresql-operator/source/options.rst

 and finally put the ConfigMap name to :ref:`pgPrimary.customconfig<pgprimary-customconfig>` key in the ``deploy/cr.yaml`` configuration file.

-To change options for an existing cluster, you can do the same but put options in a ``postgres-ha.yaml`` file directly, without the ``bootstrap`` section.

 In both cases, the ``postgres-ha.yaml`` file doesn't fully overwrite PostgreSQL configuration files: options present in ``postgres-ha.yaml`` will be overwritten, while non-present options will be left intact.